We just returned from Bermuda and were so inspired by the chocolate soufflé we ate at the hotel, that we decided to make one at home.

 Bermuda is beautiful.
 Considering it’s only a 2 hour flight from New England, it’s definitely worth a visit.

-When we came home, I decided to make a souffle to bring back the flavor of our vacation.
-This a demi-souffle because it doesn’t puff up as high as a traditional souffle.
+Back to the soufflé… This a demi-souffle because it doesn’t puff up as high as a traditional souffle.
 It does, however, collapse as quickly so you have to move fast once it’s out of the oven.

 If you want more height, you can line the ramekin with parchment paper to raise the sides and get a more traditional look.
 Either way, it’s delicious.
 Unlike a traditional souffle, you can keep this souffle in the refrigerator and pull it out when you want a treat or when you want something sensational for your house guests.
-Did I mention how easy it is to make?
+It’s also easy to make.

 A souffle is usually served with creme anglaise.
 This souffle, is sensational on it’s own or with chocolate or salted caramel sauce.